magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 lies.
 Before we had that object there was no suffering.
 It hadn’t yet arisen because there wasn’t yet an object for us to cling to.

-, the self, is the same.
+*Attā*, the self, is the same.
 If we think in terms of ‘my self’, then everything around us becomes ‘mine’.
 Confusion follows.
 Why so?
 The cause of it all is that there is a self; we don’t peel off the apparent in order to see the transcendent.
 You see, the self is only an